MA415-bader/415_homework_bader/README.md

 This repository contains all my assignments for MA415.

 ## Assignments:
-- **homework0.qmd:** contains quarto script for city data visualizations
+- **homework0:** Folder which contains quarto script for city data visualizations, the folder also contains the visuals png